Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics: Statement of the main results

-We consider three points of fixed masses $m_0$, $m_1$ and $m_2$ undergoing gravitational attraction in the plane and a comet of fixed mass $m_c$.
-The comet comes from and goes to infinity along a hyperbolic Keplerian orbit.
-Therefore, the motion of the comet is a given smooth function $c(t)$ and only the planetary system is influenced by the comet.
-We assume,
+We consider three points of fixed masses $m_0$, $m_1$, and $m_2$ undergoing gravitational attraction in the plane and a celestial body of fixed mass $m_c$.
+The motion of the celestial body is a given continuous function $c(t)$ and only the planetary system is influenced by $c(t)$.
+Moreover, we assume that the celestial body describes a hyperbolic motion, that is,

-If the comet is on a hyperbolic Keplerian orbit, ${d \over dt}c(t)$ itself has a limit.
-But we will not use this stronger hypothesis.